Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

 Published: Dec.
 1, 2023 at 8:40 PM CST|Updated: 2 hours ago

-Sunday's game between the No. 16 Ohio State Buckeyes (5-1) and the No. 20 Tennessee Volunteers (4-3) at Thompson-Boling Arena has a projected final score of 79-72 based on our computer prediction, with Ohio State coming out on top.
-Game time is at 5:00 PM ET on December 3.
+Sunday's contest between the No. 16 Ohio State Buckeyes (5-1) and No. 20 Tennessee Volunteers (4-3) matching up at Thompson-Boling Arena has a projected final score of 78-72 (based on our computer prediction) in favor of Ohio State, who is listed as the favorite by our model.
+The game will tip off at 5:00 PM ET on December 3.

 Catch college basketball action all season long on Fubo!